Mark Webber Drives Porsche Mission E On Test Track

 Admittedly, Webber felt it too.
 Nevertheless, he looked pretty impressed with the way the EV drove, even calling it a game changer.
 Its steering, power, traction, and braking impressed the Australian racer, but of course, he’s the marque’s brand ambassador, so we have to take his words with a grain of salt.

 The Mission E reminded Webber a lot of the 919 Hybrid – the car he drove when he won his first FIA World Endurance Championship.
 Call it nostalgia or whatever, but the former champion seems to be missing his glory days on track, and that’s pretty normal.
-Another thing he noticed is the Mission E’s resemblance with the 918 Spyder when it comes to the view from the cockpit.
+Another thing he noticed is the Mission E’s resemblance with the 918 Spyder's view from the cockpit.

-With these feedbacks from Webber, the Mission E looks promising, especially when you look at its performance figures: 0 to 62 miles per hour in 3.5 seconds, and a total of 311-mile range for each full charge.
-All these info we have may still change until the Mission E’s official debut in 2019, and quite frankly, we’re just as excited as you are.
+With these feedbacks from Webber, the Mission E looks promising, especially with its announced performance figures: 0 to 62 miles per hour in 3.5 seconds, and a total of 311-mile range for one full charge.
+Although, all these info we have may still change until the Mission E’s official debut in 2019, and quite frankly, we’re just as excited as you are.

 Source: Porsche